 How to gather evidence regarding injuries and/or medical records

-If your case involves injuries, you will need to gather evidence and document your injuries with photographs, video, and/or going to see a qualified medical provider.
-If you were taken to a hospital or see a medical provider, you can contact them directly and request disclosure of your records from the provider’s records department by filling out a HIPAA-Compliant request/release of records.
+If your case involves injuries, you will want to document your injuries with photographs, video, and/or going to see a qualified medical provider.
+If you were taken to a hospital or see a medical provider, you can contact them directly and request disclosure of your medical records from the provider’s records department by filling out a HIPAA-Compliant request/release of records.
 If you were injured while in jail and treated there, you can get medical records either from the Colorado Department of Corrections or the county jail in the city where you were held.
-Once you call, always ask to be transferred to the records department before you make a records request.
+Once you call, always ask to be transferred to the records department before you make a records request and fill out the appropriate forms to request your records.

 How to gather evidence from the police, sheriff’s department, jail or other law enforcement agency